A linear program for testing nonclassicality and an open-source implementation

 Additionally, our arguments in the Supplemental Material hinge on the existence of a particular kind of decomposition of the identity channel.
 The arguments proving a structure theorem for noncontextual models in Ref.~\cite{schmid2020structure} hinged on a similar decomposition of the identity channel, and it would be interesting to investigate this connection further.
 We hope that a synthesis of the algorithmic techniques herein with the compositional techniques of Refs.~\cite{schmid2020structure,schmid2020unscrambling} might lead to algorithms for testing nonclassicality in prepare-transform-measure scenarios and eventually in arbitrary circuits.

 In Ref.~\cite{mueller2021testing}, the definition of simplex-embedding was generalized to embeddings into arbitrary GPTs.
-It would be interesting to investigate whether similar programs (albeit most likely not linear ones) could be developed for testing for such embeddings.
+It would be interesting to investigate whether similar programs (albeit most likely not linear ones\footnote{E.g., in the quantum case these are typically SDP hierarchies \cite{Chaturvedi2021characterising}}.) could be developed for testing for such embeddings.

-Finally, we note that our linear program is ideally suited for proving nonclassicality in real experiments~\cite{mazurek2016experimental}, especially when coupled with theory-agnostic tomography techniques~\cite{AgnosticTomogr,mazurek2017experimentally}.
+Finally, we note that our linear program and open source implementation are ideally suited for proving nonclassicality in real experiments~\cite{mazurek2016experimental}, especially when coupled with theory-agnostic tomography techniques~\cite{AgnosticTomogr,mazurek2017experimentally}.